College: Fine Arts

 Description of Major

 A major in Dance prepares the student for a career in performance, choreography, and teaching and many of our graduates combine these three areas in their professional lives.
 Performance opportunities are varied and range from work with professional companies to regional dance organizations, and from resident to touring engagements.
 Choreographic opportunities may be found in professional or civic companies, in university and college programs, in plays and musicals, movies and television.
 Teaching opportunities may be found in universities, colleges, primary and secondary schools, privately owned studios, civic organizations, or combinations of these.
 The dance major combines studio and stage practices with contextual study of dance history, critical theory, dance technology, somatics, and dance sciences.
-This prepares graduates for a multitude of additional vocational avenues in the field, including but not limited to continued academic dance study, archival preservation, dance curation, arts administration, bourgeoning screen dance and dance for camera industries, and the growing realm of dancer wellness, conditioning, and injury risk management programs.
+This prepares graduates for a multitude of additional vocational avenues in the field, including but not limited to continue academic dance study, archival preservation, dance curation, arts administration, bourgeoning screen dance and dance for camera industries, and the growing realm of dancer wellness, conditioning, and injury risk management programs.
 To learn more, visit https://dance.fsu.edu/

 Any 24 hours selected from the following; all may also apply toward the major: